PXZUpLUK/Reforestation/README.md

-## What did the grape do when he got stepped on?
-He let out a little wine.
+## Why did the scarecrow win an award?
+Because he was outstanding in his field.